SupermanOfHeiLinPu/Elite_Robots_CS_SDK/doc/API/en/EliteDriver.en.md

 - ***Parameters***
     - `config`: Serial port configuration.
+    - `ssh_password` : The SSH login password for the robot control cabinet operating system.
     - `tcp_port`: TCP port.

 - ***Return Value***: An object for operating the serial port, which essentially functions as a TCP client.
 See [serial communication](./SerialCommunication.en.md).